rohiitgit/rohiitspace/spotify-setup-instructions.md

-# Spotify Setup Instructions
+# Spotify Setup Instructions - PERMANENT FIX

-Since Spotify requires HTTPS redirect URIs, we'll use your deployed site for setup.
+To prevent the "authenticate spotify" button from appearing, follow these steps:

 ## Step 1: Configure Spotify App